The best sales to shop today: iPad Pro, Away, Sony and more - CNN Underscored

 - Save 40% at Gap’s VIP Event with code TREAT, plus an extra 10% off your order with code PERK.

-- Our pick for most comfortable over-ear headphones, Bose Noise Cancelling Headphones 700, are back down to their lowest price ever at Amazon today.
+- Our pick for most comfortable over-ear headphones, Bose Noise-Canceling Headphones 700, are back down to their lowest price ever at Amazon today.

 - Revamp your kitchen and dining areas with deals on seating, tables and more from The Home Depot.

-- A range of small appliances, from air fryers to espresso machines, are on sale at Sur La Table.
+- A range of small appliances, from air fryers to espresso machines, is on sale at Sur La Table.

 - Take $100 off Phonesoap’s Airsoap Air Purifier with code PURE100, bringing the price down to just $299.99.